-Dividend income is recognised at the time when the right to receive is established by the reporting date.
+Dividend income is recognised at the time when the right to receive is established by the reporting date iv.
+Borrowing costs

 Miscellaneous income

 All other income is recognized on an accrual basis, when there is no uncertainty in the ultimate realization/collection.